pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 One thing you might notice is that we didn’t say `self.drop_x` here, we just said `drop_x`.
 By not saying `self`, Python makes the `drop_x` variable only exist inside this script.
-Since we won't need `drop_x` anywhere else, this way avoids cluttering up our project with variables.
+Since we won't need `drop_x` anywhere else, this avoids cluttering up our project.

 Now the game is better — each time we play the game, by clicking the green flag, the apple falls from a different place.